 Shortly after 1900, Girty’s hold on the American psyche began to wane.
 Stephen Vincent Benét’s “The Devil and Daniel Webster” was his swan song in the popular imagination.
 So why did we stop fearing Simon Girty?

 Partly because we’d had another hundred years of American history.
 When you have the same amount of school time to cover more material, marginal figures like Simon Girty are the first to get cut from the curriculum.

-Early 20th-century historians were also questioning our frontier narratives with a critical eye.
+Early Twentieth Century historians were also questioning our frontier narratives with a critical eye.
 Girty was recontextualized as a man of conscience and a figure of Native resistance to American expansion.
 (Though someone truly opposed to American expansion would have never fought on Dunmore’s side in the war.)
-Some of Girty’s descendants even pushed a theory that he was secretly an deep cover American double-agent, even though that’s clearly not true.
+Some of Girty’s descendants even pushed a theory that he was secretly a deep cover American double-agent, even though that’s clearly not true.